Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 Bon Jovi built upon Slippery When Wet's formula with 1988's New Jersey, which shot to number one upon its release.
 New Jersey was only slightly less successful than its predecessor, selling five-million copies and generating two number one singles, "Bad Medicine" and "I'll Be There for You," as well as the Top Ten hits "Born to Be My Baby," "Lay Your Hands on Me," and "Living in Sin."
 Following the completion of an 18-month international tour, the band went on hiatus.
 During the time off, Jon Bon Jovi wrote the soundtrack for Young Guns II, which was released in 1990 as the Blaze of Glory album.
 The record produced two hit singles -- the number one title track and the number 12 "Miracle" -- and earned several Grammy and Oscar nominations.

 The following year, Bon Jovi reunited to record their fifth album, Keep the Faith, which was released in the fall of 1992.
 While the album didn't match the blockbuster status of its predecessors, it did produce a hit with "Bed of Roses," an adult contemporary-styled ballad that helped sustain the band's popularity.
 A greatest-hits album called Cross Road appeared in 1994 and yielded another Top Ten ballad, "Always."
-Around the same time, bassist Alec John Such left the group; Hugh McDonald, who appeared on Bon Jovi recordings stretching back as far as "Runaway," became his unofficial replacement and featured prominently on the band's next album.
+Around the same time, bassist Alec John Such left the group; Hugh McDonald, who appeared on Bon Jovi recordings stretching back as far as "Runaway," became his unofficial replacement and was featured prominently on the band's next album.
 Released in the fall of 1995, These Days turned into another U.S. Top Ten, as well as a popular European hit.
 After appearing in the 1996 film Moonlight and Valentino, Jon Bon Jovi released his first official solo album, Destination Anywhere, in the summer of 1997.